RedisLabs/redislabs-docs/content/rs/clusters/monitoring/uptrace-integration.md

 ## Monitor metrics

-To start monitoring metrics, you need to add some alerting rules, for example, the following rule creates an alert whenever an individual Redis shard is down which is ensured by the `group by node` expression:
+To start monitoring metrics, you need to add some alerting rules.

+For example, the following rule uses the `group by node` expression to create an alert whenever an individual Redis shard is down:

 ```yaml
 # /etc/uptrace/uptrace.yml